You waved your hands over my eyes

 Locked under a combination code that we can’t crack.

-We can’t remember how we made it to the platform in the first place,
+We can’t remember how we made it to the platform in the first place

-The luggage is too big too heavy to shift on our own,
+the luggage is too big too heavy to shift on our own

-Did somebody help us?
+did somebody help us?

-They must have grown tired of carrying our dead-weight,
+they must have grown tired of carrying our dead-weight,

-If they left us here.
+if they left us here.